 Revered Hindu sages, such as Swami Vivekanada and Paramahansa Yogananda, spent time working with and learning from scientists and saw compatibility with Hindu teachings.
 The French Nobel laureate Romain Rolland said, "Religious faith in the case of the Hindus has never been allowed to run counter to scientific laws," while Carl Sagan once called Hinduism the only religion whose time-scale for the universe matches the billions of years documented by modern science.

-The Hindu American Foundation (HAF) presents herein, some short answers to common questions about Hinduism.
+Short Answers to Real Questions about Hinduism: The Hindu American Foundation (HAF) presents herein, some short answers to common questions about Hinduism.
 This has been created with the help of noted Hinduism scholars and religious leaders.
 We sincerely hope this will serve as a useful primer for many.

 Most Hindus believe in one, all-pervasive Divine Reality, that is formless (Brahman) or manifests and is worshiped in different forms (Ishvara or God/Goddess).
 This belief in the existence of one Divine Reality with diverse manifestations can best be described as monism.
 Hindu monism is the foundation for understandings of God that range from non-dualistic - that existence and the Divine are not separate, but one and the same, to dualistic - that existence and the Divine, while sharing divine qualities, are separate.
 Hinduism also encompasses theologies of pantheism, that all of existence is Divine, to panentheistism, that all of existence is within the Divine, to a theology of the Divine being external to all of existence.
 The Sanskrit hymn, Rig Veda I.164.46:

 Truth is one, the wise call it by many names.

 And just as Hindus believe that Truth is one, called by many names, so too is God called by many names.